 You will also have time to indulge in a few of the following activities on your own if you choose (not included in the price)

-Back to Cusco: You will descend to Aguas Calientes by bus (included) and later board the Expedition train by 4:22pm to the Ollantaytambo Train Station where you will meet our private van and be transferred to your hotel in Cusco arriving around 8:30pm.
+Back to Cusco: You will descend to Aguas Calientes by bus (included) and later board the Expedition train which departs at 14:55pm to the Ollantaytambo Train Station where you will meet our private van and be transferred to your hotel in Cusco arriving around 7:00pm.